Matenadaran

 The Matenadaran (Մատենադարան), officially the Mesrop Mashtots Institute of Ancient Manuscripts, (Note: Մեսրոպ Մաշտոցի անվան հին ձեռագրերի ինստիտուտ, Mesrop Mashtotsi anvan hin dzeragreri institut) is the largest center for the storage, study and popularization of Armenian manuscripts, combining the functions of a museum, archive and scientific institution.
-It is holds the most extensive collection of Armenian manuscripts in existence.
+It holds the most extensive collection of Armenian manuscripts in existence.

 It was established in 1959 on the basis of the nationalized collection of the Armenian Church, formerly held at Etchmiadzin.
 Its collection has gradually expanded since its establishment, mostly from individual donations.
 One of the most prominent landmarks of Yerevan, it is named after Mesrop Mashtots, the inventor of the Armenian alphabet, whose statue stands in front of the building.
 Its collection is included in the register of the UNESCO Memory of the World program.

 Name

 The word matenadaran is a compound composed of matean, ("book" or "parchment") and daran ("repository").
 Both words are of Middle Persian origin.
 Though it is sometimes translated as "scriptorium" in English, a more accurate translation is "repository or library of manuscripts."
 (Note: The Matenadaran has sometimes been called a library.)
-In medieval Armenia, the term matenadaran was used in the sense of a library as all books were manuscripts.
+In medieval Armenia, the term matenadaran was used in the sense of a library as all books were handwritten.
 (Note: In modern Eastern Armenian, the term gradaran has replaced it for "library", while in Western Armenian the word matenadaran continues to be used for "library".)

 Some Armenian manuscript repositories around the world are still known as matenadaran, such as the ones at the Mekhitarist monastery in San Lazzaro, Venice and the Armenian Patriarchate of Constantinople, and the Vatche and Tamar Manoukian Manuscript Depository at the Mother See of Holy Etchmiadzin.
 To distinguish it from others, it is often referred to as the Matenadaran of Yerevan, the Yerevan Matenadaran, or the Mashtots Matenadaran (Մաշտոցյան Մատենադարան).

 History

 Historic predecessors

 The earliest mention of a manuscript repository in Armenia was recorded in the writings of the fifth century historian Ghazar Parpetsi, who noted the existence of such a repository at the Etchmiadzin Catholicosate in Vagharshapat, the center of the Armenian Apostolic Church, where Greek and Armenian language texts were kept.
-Manuscript repositories existed at major monasteries in medieval Armenia, such as at Haghpat (Haghpat matenadaran), Sanahin, Saghmosavank, Tatev, Geghard, Kecharis, Hromkla, and Bardzraberd.
+Manuscript repositories existed at major monasteries in medieval Armenia, such as at Haghpat, Sanahin, Saghmosavank, Tatev, Geghard, Kecharis, Hromkla, and Bardzraberd.
 In some cases, monastic complexes have separate structures as manuscript repositories.
 Sometimes manuscripts would be transferred to caves to avoid destruction by foreign invaders.
 Thousands of manuscripts in Armenia were destroyed over the course of the tenth to fifteenth centuries during the Turkic and Mongol invasions.
 According to the medieval Armenian historian Stepanos Orbelian, the Seljuk Turks were responsible for the burning of over 10,000 Armenian manuscripts in Baghaberd in 1170.